sonatype/dependency-management-mcp-server/README.md

 Create rules using Windsurf's Customizations feature:

 **Global (all projects):**
-1. Click the "Customizations" icon in the top right
+1. Click the "Rules, Memories & Workflows" icon in the top right of Cascade Code or search Rules in Windsurf Settings
 2. Navigate to "Rules"
 3. Click "+ Global" to create a new global rule
 4. Add the following content: